Do you need a getaway? Pack your bags and grab the kids, it’s time for an RV camping trip!

 Gold Bluffs Beach Campground

 Amenities: If you’re looking to camp on the beach, this is the spot for you.
-Set on the breathtaking pacific coastline, Gold Bluffs Beach features solar showers, restrooms, wind shelters, picnic tables, fire pits, barbeques, food lockers, and all the beach fun you can imagine.
+Set on the breathtaking Pacific coastline, Gold Bluffs Beach features solar showers, restrooms, wind shelters, picnic tables, fire pits, barbeques, food lockers, and all the beach fun you can imagine.

 Capacity: The campground has 26 tent or RV (no hookups) sites and allows 24-foot RVs, but no trailers.